 Audra’s blue eyes widened in disbelief.
 “Like what?”

 Ben sighed.
 Looked down at the burgundy and gold carpet and the fleur de lis pattern he’d become so familiar with during his stay at The Little Nell.
-“The fact that you don’t even know what I’m talking about makes it that much worse,” he muttered under his breath.
+“The fact that you don’t even know what I’m talking about makes it that much worse,” he whispered.

 An elevator car arrived, the bell sounding as the doors slid open, and Ben allowed Audra to enter in before he followed her with the rolling suitcase.
 As soon as the doors shut, Audra turned to him and said, “This hook-up with Travis has been shocking, to say the least.
 It came out of left field, completely unexpected.
 How did you think Bryan and I would react?
 With balloons and goddamn confetti?
 Is this even the first time you’ve done this?”

-“It matters,” she insisted.
+“It matters,” she said.
 “Being in the closet means you’re keeping secrets, and that’s the same thing as shutting us out.”

-The bell of the sliding doors resounded once more, announcing their arrival to the first floor, and as Ben followed Audra out, he immediately noticed Travis in the lobby.
-He was seated on the edge of one of the plush lounge chairs, his elbows on his knees, his hands clasped together, no coat on, just his plaid, pearl-snap shirt and faded blue jeans and the scuffed cowboy boots that looked as though they’d stepped through a mile of muck.
+The bell of the sliding doors resounded once more, announcing their arrival to the first floor.
+Ben followed Audra out and immediately noticed Travis in the lobby seated on the edge of one of the plush lounge chairs, his elbows on his knees, his hands clasped together, no coat on, just his plaid, pearl-snap shirt and faded blue jeans and the scuffed cowboy boots that looked as though they’d stepped through a mile of muck.
 Like a cowpoke who’d taken a wrong turn somewhere and ended up in Aspen instead of Amarillo…

 Ben frowned.
 He was supposed to be waiting in the truck two blocks away, as planned – not sitting in the fucking hotel lobby like a displaced tourist, attracting attention.